Documents for Live-in Caregiver

 For example, in the Philippines, employers are required by law to pay monthly contributions to Philhealth and Social Security System for all employees without exception.

-Proof of contributions made is adequate proof that the employee was paid for this employment; OR in the case of overseas employment, applicants must also provide the employment contract
+Proof of contributions made is adequate proof that the employee was paid for this employment; OR, in the case of overseas employment, applicants must also provide the employment contract

-The Employment contract must include:
+The Employment contract must include the following: